techdozor/alexvisionskill/README.md

 ### License Info
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-## Introduction
 What do you get when you mix artificial intelligence, cloud, and serverless?

 You are exactly right!
 You get a new open source initiative with the code name “Cyborg”.
 Cyborg is a representative of Software Defined Senses (SDSens) (first introduced as part of this project).

-Currently this open source project and overall is pretty young and I have a vision of expanding it further whether myself or with the help of the community (assuming interest).
+Currently this open source project and overall is pretty young and We have a vision of expanding it further whether myself or with the help of the community (assuming interest).

 As we all know human has five core senses: sight, hearing, smell, taste, and touch.